barsoom/review/README.md

 ### Developing

-If you use a editor plugin to issue a test command in a separate console, you can use `test_server` to do handle both that and run the phoenix.server in the same console window.
+If you use a editor plugin to issue a test command in a separate console, you can use `mix test_server` to do handle both that and run the phoenix.server in the same console window.

-**Important:** If you get a compile error that should not happen it's very likely this is some kind of caching issue in brunch, restart the `test_server
-`.
-Another, but very unlikely error could be a cache issue in elm, then you have to remove `web/elm/elm-stuff/build-artifacts`.

     source web/elm/paths.env
     mix test_server